supervisely-ecosystem/ui-widgets-demos/011_select_dataset/README.md

 ### project_id

-Determine project will be selected by default.
+Determine `Project` will be selected by default.

 **type:** `int`